Worst-Case Services and State-Based Scheduling: Worst-Case Services

-Both bounds in (\ref{E:distV}) and (\ref{E:distH}) are tied to a specific $\bs{q}$, but they prepare for the case that $\bs{q}$ is uncertain.
-In \cite{Cruz:1991A, Cruz:1991B, Parekh:1993, Parekh:1994}, $\bs{q}$ is confined to a deterministic subset of $\mb{U} \ua b$ so that the worst case of the above worst-case bounds can be determined.
-Alternatively, if we can endow a probability measure on $\mb{U} \ua b$, a probability distribution of the above bounds can be derived.
+Note that the bounds in (\ref{E:distV}) and (\ref{E:distH}) are tied to a specific $\bs{q}$.
+Confining $\bs{q}$ to a subset of $\mb{U} \ua b$ so that the worst case of the worst-case bounds can be determined, or endowing $\mb{U} \ua b$ with a probability measure so that distributions on the bounds can be derived, extends the bounds to cases when $\bs{q}$ is uncertain.
+Examples of the former approach can be found in \cite{Cruz:1991A, Cruz:1991B, Parekh:1993, Parekh:1994}, while an example of the latter approach can be found in \cite{Sidi:1993}, where tasks arrive according to a {\it Poisson} process and are served according to a leaky-bucket scheme.

-We can also design worst-case services to meet certain performance bounds.
+Not only can we bound the performance guaranteed by given worst-case services, we can also design worst-case services to guarantee given performance bounds.

 \begin{example} {\it Given $\bar{b} \in \mb{N}$, let